-With your foot off the accelerator pedal, crank the engine by turning the key to "START".
+With your foot off the accelerator pedal, crank the engine by turning the engine switch to the "START" position.
 Release it when the engine starts.

 Engine should be warmed up by driving, not in idle.
 For warming up, drive with smoothly turning engine until engine coolant temperature is within normal range.